 If you are unsure if your healthcare providers perform oral cancer screenings, ask them.
 Your oral impacts your overall heath, which makes it of the upmost importance.
 If it currently isn’t a part of their exam routine ask them if it can be included or possibly find new providers.
 This ounce of prevention is well worth it!
 Read fast facts about cancer to see how effective prevention is.

 It is important to us that you have an excellent understanding of your current oral health.
 This will help us prioritize dental care that is your most important investment.
 Call our health-centered dental practice where your complete health is our number-one priority.
-We are truly a Plymouth, MN patient-focussed dental care facility offering the latest and best in cosmetic dentistry.
+We are truly a Plymouth, MN patient-focused dental care facility offering the latest and best in cosmetic dentistry.

 Phone 763-537-1238 to schedule your dental appointment.